 24/7 Listener Line: 1-888-MONEY-PIT

-Next, the floor will have to be leveled as most garage floor slabs slope toward the overhead door so that water which drips off the car can run off.
+Next, the floor will have to be leveled, as most garage floor slabs slope toward the overhead door so that water that drips off the car can run off.

 Meet our expert panelists.

 © 1999-2016 Squeaky Door Productions, Inc. All rights reserved.